sandstreamdev/std/date/README.md

 ## Questions

-- How to render formatted duration?
+- How to render a formatted duration?

 # formatTime